James Komack

-James Komack (August 3, 1924 – December 24, 1997) was an American television producer, director, screenwriter, and actor.
+James Arenson Komack (August 3, 1924 – December 24, 1997) was an American television producer, director, screenwriter, and actor.
 He is best known for producing several hit television series, including The Courtship of Eddie's Father, Chico and the Man, and Welcome Back, Kotter.

 Over the course of his career, Komack was nominated for two Golden Globe Awards and two Primetime Emmy Awards.

+Early life and family

+James Komack was born in New York, the son of Max Komack (1894–1956) and Frances Greenstein Komack (1899–1986).
+He had one sister, Roslyn "Roz" Komack (later Baldassare, 1920–1992).